hindu-comm/mail_stream_advaita-l/2017/06/Vaadiraaja_Teerthas_/190__Praveen_R._Bhat.md

 Otherwise science would have accepted non-material chaitanya vastu long
 > back.
 >
-Lets not digress into science please.​
+Lets not digress into science please.

 > So, my contention is that -- if you accept both 'I' and 'You' more than
 > bodies and jIva-s,  jIva-Isha bEdha is not anubhavasiddha at all, and known
 > only from veda.
 Hence your argument is wrong in denying bedha between them.
 >
-​To the contrary, as above, your conclusions are wrong.
+To the contrary, as above, your conclusions are wrong.
-​

 gurupAdukAbhyAm,
 --Praveen R. Bhat
 /* येनेदं सर्वं विजानाति, तं केन विजानीयात्। Through what should one know
 That owing to which all this is known!
 [Br.Up.
-4.5.15] */​
+4.5.15] */